zidike/my-favorite-tea-svg/README.md

-# my-favorite-tea-svg
+# My favorite tea

+My entri to the 2016 10K Apart event.

-A single page (single file) website created mainly with SVG.
+A single page (single file) website created with SVG.

+This project only uses SVG and CSS.
+No JavaScript was necessary.

+Gzip compressed the total load is just over 6KB.